ovogoeky/Term-Project-AI/README.md

   → This version includes the merged data **plus an outlier flag**, generated during Exploratory Data Analysis (EDA) to identify and remove extreme non-MVP entries.

 - **`final_dataset_with_features.csv`**
-  → This is the **final dataset used for training and testing**, created after performing feature engineering.
-It contains all selected and engineered features and excludes flagged outliers.
+  → This is the final dataset used for training and testing, created after performing feature engineering.
+It contains all selected and engineered features.

 ---